kuasar-io/kuasar/docs/vmm/README.md

 # Architecture
 Kuasar-sandboxer is a sandboxer plugin of containerd. a sandboxer is a component of containerd for container sandbox lifecycle management.
-A sandbox should provide a set of task API to containerd for container lifecycle management. the `containerd-task-kuasar` the PID 1 process running in the vm launched by vmm-sandboxer, it provides task API with the vsock connection.
+A sandbox should provide a set of task API to containerd for container lifecycle management. the `vmm-task` the PID 1 process running in the vm launched by vmm-sandboxer, it provides task API with the vsock connection.
 ![](images/arch.png)

 # Installation Guide

 ## Prerequisites
-kuasar should be running on bare metal of x86_64 arch, HostOS should be linux with of 4.8 or higher, with hypervisor installed(qemu support currently, and cloud-hypervisor will be supported soon), Containerd with CRI plugin is also required. rust toolchains is required for compiling the source.
+kuasar should be running on bare metal of x86_64 arch, HostOS should be linux of 4.8 or higher, with hypervisor installed(qemu/stratovirt/cloud-hypervisor supported), Containerd with CRI plugin is also required. rust toolchains is required for compiling the source.

 ## Building from source